Xi'an District, Mudanjiang

 Xi'an District (西安区 (Xī'ān Qū)) is a district of the city of Mudanjiang, Heilongjiang Province, China.
-Spanning an area of 445 km2 in area, the district makes up the southwest portion of Mudanjiang's urban area.
+Spanning an area of 445 km2, the district makes up the southwest portion of Mudanjiang's urban area.
 Xi'an District is notable for its large Korean community, and is home to more than 24,000 Koreans.

 Geography

 Xi'an District is located in the southwest of Mudanjiang's urban area, bound by Taiping Road (太平路) in Dong'an District to the east, the county-level city of Ning'an to the south, the county-level city of Hailin to the west, and the Harbin–Suifenhe railway in Aimin District to the north.

 The Hailang River flows through the district.
 Other major natural features in the district include Baoshan Lake (宝山湖), Heilong Mountain (黑龙山), and Jiangxin Island (江心岛).

 Administrative divisions

 Xi'an District administers six subdistricts, one town, and one ethnic township.